InternLM/InternLM-XComposer/example_code/4bit/README.md

 ## GPU Memory comparison

 It is noted for lmdeploy we set the value of `cache_max_entry_count=0.01` to save the cost gpu memory.
-The program is tested on 2.2.2+cu118.
+The program is tested on pytorch 2.2.2+cu118.

 |               | GPU Memory (GB) |
 |---------------|-----------------|